lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2022-05-04-baby-examples.md

 ### The square root of two is irrational

 I contrived this example to demonstrate sledgehammer and especially how beautifully it interacts with the development of a structured proof.
-I knew the matehamtical proof already, so the point was to formalise it using sledgehammer alone, without reference to other [formal proofs](http://www.cs.ru.nl/~freek/comparison/comparison.pdf).
+I knew the mathematical proof already, so the point was to formalise it using sledgehammer alone, without reference to other [formal proofs](http://www.cs.ru.nl/~freek/comparison/comparison.pdf).
 It also illustrates some tricky points requiring numeric types.

 The irrationality of $\sqrt2$ is stated in terms of $\mathbb Q$, which in Isabelle/HOL is a weird polymorphic set: it is the range of the function `of_rat`, which embeds type `rat` into larger types such as `real` and `complex`.